Reimagining Devon

 Step 1

-Each council involved in the Reimagining Devon submission will be making their final decisions on the submission, which is expected to happen at Cabinet / Executive / Council meetings in November.
+Each council involved in the Reimagining Devon submission made their final decisions to support the plan at their respective council meetings in November.

 Step 2